-Professor Judith Andersen judith.andersen@utoronto.ca
+Jennifer Chan jenniferf.chan@utoronto.ca

-Office Hours (Virtual): Wednesdays 4-5PM - Login to Quercus for direct link
+Office Hours (Synchronous zoom meetings online): Wednesdays 4-5PM - Login to Quercus for direct link to the Zoom office hour (listed in the 'pages' section of Quercus).

-Meet with Prof. Andersen to ask questions about psychology or the course.
+Meet with Jen to ask questions about psychology or the course.
 These are informal meetings and will be held live, via zoom which includes a " virtual waiting room " so that students can each have private meetings.
-Students can also schedule (via email) individual office hours (also to be held via zoom) with the TA.
+Students can also schedule (via email) individual office hours (also to be held via zoom) with the TAs.

-Emailing your instructors: As your first contact on matters regarding accessibility concerns, comments or concerns about the class, or related matters, you can email your instructor at judith.andersen@utoronto.ca We are also happy to review material and clarify content in office hours.
+Emailing your instructor: As your first contact on matters regarding accessibility concerns, comments or concerns about the class, or related matters, you can email your instructor at jenniferf.chan@utoronto.ca We are also happy to review material and clarify content in office hours.
 E-mail should not be seen as an alternative to attending office hours with your TA or instructor, and questions that could benefit others should be asked in class.
 When emailing us, please include "PSY333" and the topic of your email in the subject line.
-We will try to respond to all emails within 2 business days.
-Please note that emails sent through Quercus are sometimes delayed by a day or two before the TA or prof has access to them.
+We will try to respond to all emails within 2 business days (the instructor is not available on the weekends).
+Please note that emails sent through Quercus are sometimes delayed by a day or two before the TA or instructor has access to them.
 All email must come from an official utoronto.ca account.

-Teaching Assistant:
+Teaching Assistants: